 How Did You Write the Phantammeron?

 It was in the early 1980’s, before the Internet, that I first became interested in ancient mythology.
-I had discovered the work of Joseph Campbell – the premier Mythologist of our age – and the epic mythopoeia, The Silmarillion, by JRR and Christopher Tolkien.
-It is then I became fascinated by the concept of writing my own mythopoeia, and of exploring, in-depth, the ancient Western and Indo-European mythologies of my ancestors.
+I had discovered the work of Joseph Campbell – the premier Mythologist of our age – and the epic mythopoeia, The Silmarillion, by J.R.R.
+Tolkien and his son Christopher Tolkien.
+I then became fascinated by the concept of writing my own mythopoeia and of exploring, in-depth, the ancient Western and Indo-European mythologies of my Western ancestors.
+Who were they, I asked?
+And why had their culture remained hidden in the Modern world yet still controlled so much of its secret systems and symbols?

-But the Phantammeron books are creations of my imagination and ideas too, derived from archetypes, stories, symbols, and relics of my childhood and readings, influenced and inspired by the works of medieval fairy tales and ancient mythological texts.
+The Phantammeron fantasy books are creations of my imagination and ideas, yet derive from ancient archetypes, stories, symbols, and relics of my childhood, things influenced and inspired by the works of medieval fairy tales and ancient mythological texts.
 The stories they contain, as well as many of the symbols used, are inspired by my long and careful study of ancient Indo-European mythology, music, and art, some of which has derived from more modern interpretations of those myths by scholars 30 years ago.

 The Psychological Depth of the Phantammeron

-But, the Phantammeron is so much more than a typical fantasy book, or even a recapitulation of ancient mythology.
-It is a mythopoeia; a form of book that takes its style and theme as a written mytho-poetic work of art, unique to modern fiction; a form of novel that is a reflection of both our own personal psychological archetypes, as well as those of the ancient symbols and stories of our ancestors.
+But the Phantammeron is so much more than a typical fantasy book, or even a recapitulation of ancient mythology.
+It is a mythopoeia; a form of book that takes its style and theme as a written mytho-poetic work of art that is currently unique to modern fiction.
+It is a form of novel that is a reflection of my own personal psychological archetypes as well as those of the ancient symbols and stories of our ancestors.
 In my case, those myths were primarily Celtic in nature.
 Thus, the Phantammeron, if anything, has become a respectful ode to my ancestors in some form; to my own ancient and mystical Celtic and English past, which has been passed down to me through both story and the archetypes that resonate so well through my mind’s own Western DNA.
 My mind, my spirit, my art, though bound to the modern American world, has yet returned to pagan Europe in the creation of the Phantammeron.

-But, it is through a more personal expression of the mythopoeia artform, that I have set out to explore a new form of mytho-poetic, prose style of story-telling, in combination with the ancient symbols and archetypes of ancient mythology.
-Honoring the requirements of such a new art form, I have used a certain type of “poetic prose” in my writing style.
-This writing style has thus been used to support the story-telling, as well as through poetic expression, the meaning of the symbols in the book and its overall mythological character in a deeper, more meaningful way.
-Thus, the design and nature of the writing style itself was used to support the metaphysical meaning of the mythology, beyond just its fantasy story, allowing those symbols and metaphors to be just as important as the stories themselves.
+But it is through the more personal expression of the mythopoeic artform that I have set out to explore a new form of storytelling using poetic prose in combination with the ancient symbols and archetypes of ancient mythology.
+Honoring the requirements of such a new art form I have been willing to explore a different format in my novels.
+This writing style has thus been used to support the storytelling, as well as through poetic expression, the meaning of the symbols in the book and its overall mythological character in a deeper, more meaningful way.
+Thus, the design and nature of the writing style itself was used to support the metaphysical meaning of the mythology inside it, some form of writing whose medium and meaning lie just beyond the fantasy story itself, allowing those symbols and metaphors to be just as important as the stories themselves.

-But so too the Phantammeron has become a psychological book, its stories reflecting upon the dimmer light cast up from the darker pools of my unconscious mind.
-And so like Carl Jung has said, as a man I’ve allowed my anima to be free to roam without constraints, swimming up from my depths, and showing me the way to her darker self and her mysteries.
-Yet, in using my own “self” and my own symbols of personal myth in the Phantammeron, I have not used mythology to spin tales of trivial fantasy, or of my personal life, my desires, my personal needs, my biases and frustrations, my hopes, my loves or losses, or even my dreams and hopes for my life as a man living in this world.
+As such, the Phantammeron has become a psychological book for me, a spiritual part of my life now, its stories reflecting upon the dimmer light cast up from the darker pools of my unconscious mind.
+Like Carl Jung has said, through this exploration I’ve allowed my anima to be free to roam without constraints, swimming up from the spiritual depths to show me the way to my darker self and its mysteries though the cascading of conscious light that seeks to penetrate its waters from above.
+Yet in using my own “self” and my own symbols of personal myth in the Phantammeron, I have not used mythology to spin tales of trivial fantasy, or of my personal life, my desires, my personal needs, my biases and frustrations, my hopes, my loves or losses, or even my dreams and hopes for my life as a man living in this world.
 I have refused to place myself in these books, and strove to avoid that as much as possible.
-(That too often has been the trap of many modern fantasy and fiction authors today, often unseen by them, having dwelt in such dark places for many years unknowingly entrapped and enslaved, expressing their “fantasies” as a troubled trope of their own lives.)

-But modern fantasy readers do not need to fear that the Phantammeron is “beyond-this-world”, unreadable, unapproachable by them, or something they just cannot enjoy or grasp.
-In my books, despite their mythological underpinnings, I have decided to also fill the books with modern fantasy tropes and traditional modern fantasy themes; stories of fantastical places and people, of vast mystical worlds of enchantment, creatures of traditional myth and legend, tragic heroes, swords and sorcery, romance and love, drama, conflict, character development, and a modern fantasy catharsis and resolution that most of us expect and enjoy in modern fantasy fiction today.
+In my books, despite their mythological underpinnings, I have filled them with many modern fantasy tropes and traditional modern fantasy themes; stories of fantastical places and people, of vast mystical worlds of enchantment, creatures of traditional myth and legend, tragic heroes, swords and sorcery, romance and love, drama, conflict, character development, and a modern fantasy catharsis and resolution that most of us expect and enjoy in modern fantasy fiction today.
+In that sense, they are designed for pleasure and as escapist fiction.

-Yet, I have tried to merge my deeper reflections of ancient mythological archetypes over and under these more modern and accepted ideas, never abandoning my original psychology, nor the mytho-poetic nature of the books.
+Yet, I have tried to merge my deeper reflections of ancient mythological archetypes over and under these more modern and accepted ideas, never abandoning the original mytho-poetic nature of the books.
 I have worked very hard to create this hybrid type of book.
-If I’ve achieved anything, it is my hope that the Phantammeron achieves some type of acceptance in both literary realms, the mythological and the modern, and thus approachable by a wider public.
+If I’ve achieved anything, it is my hope that the Phantammeron achieves some type of acceptance in both literary realms, the mythological and the modern, and thus approachable by a wider reading public.

-All these features, combined in this way, should make the Phantammeron a very unique book.
-I will talk more about the Phantammeron after the first book is released (October of 2015).
+All these features, combined in this way, should make the Phantammeron a very unique book in future blogs and videos online.
 So stay tuned!

 – The Author